ocramz/twelve/README.md

 ## What

-This is a very simplified static site generator, inspired by 11ty.
+`twelve` is a small and very simplified static site generator, inspired by 11ty.

 ## Why

-`twelve` was created for three reasons:
+`twelve` was created for these reasons:

     * Modularity